 From 17 July, all fully vaccinated travellers from countries classified as green, amber or red have been permitted to enter France without restrictions.

 • 'Green' countries: no active circulation of the virus, no variants of concern identified.
 EU Member States as well as Andorra, Iceland, Liechtenstein, Monaco, Norway, San Marino, Switzerland and the Vatican.
-Albania, Australia, Bosnia, Canada, Hong Kong, Israel, Japan, Kosovo, Lebanon, Northern Macedonia, Montenegro, New Zealand, Saudi Arabia, Serbia, Singapore, South Korea, Taiwan, the United States and Vanuatu.
+The following countries are also included: Albania, Australia, Bahrain, Bosnia, Brunei, Canada, Hong Kong, Japan, Jordan, Kosovo, Lebanon, Northern Macedonia, Montenegro, New Zealand, Saudi Arabia, Serbia, Singapore, South Korea, Taiwan, Ukraine, the United States, the Union of Comoros and Vanuatu.

 On 17 July, Spain, Portugal, Cyprus, the Netherlands and Greece were put on the green 'watchlist'.

 Fully vaccinated travellers from green-list countries can enter France without a PCR test result.
-Unvaccinated travellers (11 years and older) must present a negative PCR or antigen test result of less than 72 hours old.
-Children under 11 years of age are exempt from testing.
+Unvaccinated travellers (from 12 years old) must present a negative PCR or antigen test result of less than 72 hours old (less than 24 hours for the countries on the 'watchlist': Spain, Portugal, Cyprus, the Netherlands and Greece).
+Children under 12 years of age are exempt from testing.

 • 'Red' countries: active virus circulation and variants of concern.
-Afghanistan, Argentina, Bahrain, Bangladesh, Bolivia, Brazil, Chile, Colombia, Costa Rica, Democratic Republic of Congo, India, the Maldives, Namibia, Nepal, Oman, Pakistan, Paraguay, Russia, the Seychelles, South Africa, Sri Lanka, Suriname, Uruguay and Zambia.
-Travellers from these countries, whether or not they have been vaccinated, must have a compelling reason to enter French territory.
+Afghanistan, Argentina, Bangladesh, Brazil, Colombia, Costa Rica, Cuba, Democratic Republic of Congo, Indonesia, the Maldives, Mozambique, Namibia, Nepal, Pakistan, Russia, the Seychelles, South Africa, Suriname and Tunisia.

 Travellers to and from an EU country: